vyvyd/opinionated-modular-boot/README.md

 ## Verification
 ### Trust, but verify
 A modular structure enforced at compile or build time is ideal, but this might require additional expertise, like using Gradle submodules.
-A simpler way to enforce boundaries is through testing libraries like ArchUnit.
+A simpler way to enforce boundaries is through Kotlin/Java package-by-modules and verification of the said modularity using testing libraries like ArchUnit.
 In this project, all such tests can be found in ArchitectureTests.kt.

+The 4 **Dependency Rules** from earlier are covered through these ArchUnit tests.

+## What's next?
+- [ ] Adding functionality + domains so that the working example is complete
+- [ ] How to modularize data (low priority)